SzyJar/TimeTask/README.md

 # TimeTask
 Application used to count time spend on various tasks.

-Taks are saved to .csv file.
+Tasks are saved to .csv file.

 Saved tasks can be viewed in apllication.